-In today world, it can be difficult to understand how first-century believers had to live and worship in secret.
+In today's world, it can be difficult to understand how first-century believers had to live and worship in secret.
 This creative program helps children and adults experience the drama and daring of living in such dangerous times.
-Road to Rome is a fun, interesting way to learn about the early church, Paul & the Epistles.
+Godly Journey is a fun, interesting way to learn about the early church, Paul & the Epistles.

 Five stand-alone sections can be a one or two year program or can be done in segments.
 The intergenerational experience is especially helpful for congregations with few children and youth and a desire to grow as this lively and engaging program makes it easy to invite friends to join the program.
 Often hosted on weekday evenings with dinner or before/after Sunday worship.